OUR CHILDREN, RISING

-A collaboration of Crystal Reiss, Saya Iwasaki, and Wu Yee Children’s Services to inspire connection and community.
+A collaboration of Crystal Reiss (We Media), Saya Iwasaki (Aril Studios), and Wu Yee Children’s Services to inspire connection and community.

 "It started in the late 70s or in the early 80s.
 Wu Yee started off very much as a childcare center and also as an advocacy group, for women and children's rights."

 - Miranda Li, one of Wu Yee's founders

 We need to help students and parents cherish and preserve the ethnic and cultural diversity that nourishes and strengthens this community - and this nation.

 "If I could just help one child, and that child helps someone else, then the work that you've done has not been done in vain."

 "May the spirit of love and care continue in the Wu Yee family.
 May the services continue to thrive and benefit even more families of diverse races and cultures in the years to come. "